ALife-Newsletter/Newsletter/edition_025/00_Foreword.md

 There are several deadlines coming up in early May, including the deadline to register for the ALife Education Virtual Workshop and the deadline to apply for the ISAL Global Membership Program Pilot.
 These are both great opportunities, so be sure so check them out!

 [Subscribe to the ALife Newsletter](https://forms.gle/QpQ68xhvSMt4wiv89)!
-Alternatively, you can register our [RSS feed](https://alife-newsletter.github.io/Newsletter/RSS.xml) to read the newsletter from the confort of your favorite RSS reader!
+Alternatively, you can register our [RSS feed](https://alife-newsletter.github.io/Newsletter/RSS.xml) to read the newsletter from the comfort of your favorite RSS reader!
 (Claus recommends [Liferea](https://lzone.de/liferea/))

 Let us know what you liked, what you didn't like, what you would like to see more or less!
 If you have any suggestions for future content, or would like to help us edit the newsletter, you can leave us a message in the [contribution form](https://forms.gle/jv7FdtdbWVTaTFGd9).
 You can find past editions of the newletter [here](https://alife-newsletter.github.io/Newsletter/).